-When pre-training or fine-tuning on ImageNet, we make use of lightweight data augmentation.
-First, we randomly resize the image such that the shorter sidelength is in the range [256, 384].
-Next, we take a random 224×224 crop.
-When evaluating on ImageNet, we resize the image such that the shorter sidelength is 224, and use the single 224×224 center crop.
+No data augmentation is used when pre-training on web images, and lightweight data augmentation is used when pre-training or fine-tuning on ImageNet.
+Specifically, when employing data augmentation, we randomly resize an image such that the shorter sidelength is in the range [256, 384] and then take a random $224 \times 224$ crop.
+When evaluating on ImageNet, we resize the image such that the shorter sidelength is 224, and use the single $224 \times 224$ center crop.

-When full-network fine-tuning on CIFAR-10 and CIFAR-100, we use the augmentation popularized by Wide Residual Networks: 4 pixels are reflection padded on each side, and a 32×32 crop is randomly sampled from the padded image or its horizontal flip (Zagoruyko & Komodakis, 2016).
+When full-network fine-tuning on CIFAR-10 and CIFAR-100, we use the augmentation popularized by Wide Residual Networks: 4 pixels are reflection padded on each side, and a $32 \times 32$ crop is randomly sampled from the padded image or its horizontal flip (Zagoruyko & Komodakis, 2016).

-Once optimal hyperparameters are found, we fold our experimental validation set back into the training set, retrain the model, and report numbers on the respective test set.
+Once optimal hyperparameters are found, we fold our ex-

+perimental validation set back into the training set, retrain the model, and report numbers on the respective test set.